 2. What do you hope to achieve with your philanthropy?

-Oftentimes when you're having a conversation with a donor, it's a little bit like peeling that onion, and trying to get down to the values that are really motivating the donor to give, and what change they want to see in the world.
+Oftentimes when you're having a conversation with a donor, it's a little bit like peeling an onion, and trying to get to what’s really motivating the donor’s involvement, and what change they want to see in the world.

-This is also where a follow up question can come in handy, such as “why is that important to you?”.
-Having a series of open-ended questions follow up questions can be very helpful in moving the conversation to a deeper level.
+This is also where a follow up question can come in handy, such as “how is that important to you?”.
+Having a series of open-ended follow up questions can be very helpful in moving the conversation to a deeper level.